Home » Water Softening » Water Softener Reviews » Best Salt-free Water Softener (Saltless Whole House Systems)

 Maintenance Requirements

-The main point of water conditioners is to get rid of the need to keep filling the brine tank back up with salt and reduce the maintenance requirements in general.
+The aim of water conditioners is to get rid of the need to keep filling the brine tank back up with salt and reduce the maintenance requirements in general.
 So it should be no surprise that the highest level of required maintenance involves replacing the pre-filters every 2 months or so.

 The Springwell Filter & Softener Combo is the only device that’s the exception to the rule, but in fairness, that’s primarily due to the second tank that’s meant to deal with well water.